Lyon to play Fortuna Hjørring in Women’s Champions League

 Before Lyon became one of the most dominant teams in international club soccer, Fortuna Hjørring was the beaten finalist in the 2003 edition of UEFA’s continental championship.

-Now the independent women’s club from Denmark has a daunting task against a star-packed Lyon team led by Norwegian forward Ada Hegerberg.
+Now the independent women’s club from Denmark has a daunting task against a star-packed Lyon team led by Norwegian forward Ada Hegerberg, France defender Wendie Renard and England right back Lucy Bronze, the UEFA best player in Europe.

-“It’s a difficult draw,” said Fortuna manager Peter Enevoldsen, who aimed to flip the draw order and play the first leg in Denmark.
+“It’s a difficult draw,” said Fortuna manager Peter Enevoldsen, who aimed to flip the order of games to play the first leg in Denmark.
 “It’s good for the people to come and watch the best team in Europe.”

 In order pairings made Monday, it was Manchester City vs. Atlético Madrid; Barcelona vs. Minsk; and Wolfsburg vs. Twente.